bamlab/dev-standards/react-native/features/deep-linking.md

 ## Owner : [Nicolas Ngomai](https://github.com/lechinoix)

-* What is deep linking ?
+* What is deep linking?

 Deeplinking permits you to register a custom URL Scheme in your phone so that when calling a url as `myapp://mypath?param=value` the phone will open the app with the `mypath?param=value`.
 In React Native, you can use the `Linking Module` that handle the external links in your app.
 When calling a deeplink in your app, a 'url' event will be dispatch with the url associated.

-## How to implement ?
+## How to implement?

-- Follow this guide from react navigation : https://reactnavigation.org/docs/guides/linking
+- Follow this guide from react navigation: https://reactnavigation.org/docs/guides/linking
 - For complementary information, you can consult Linking documentation : https://facebook.github.io/react-native/docs/linking.html

 ## Troubleshooting